 1st and 2nd Grade Curriculum

-At the heart of the Village School education we nurture a sense of belonging and community.
-In a multi-age classroom, children build their understanding together.
-Learning to share ideas, listen to classmates, and support one another’s thinking are all skills that are modeled and developed within our daily morning meeting, group discussions and games, and partner work.
+A benefit of the multi-age classroom is that children build their understanding of community together.
+Learning to share ideas, listen to classmates, and support one another’s thinking are modeled and developed in our daily morning meeting, group discussions and games, and partner work.
 Children are given opportunities to work collaboratively, learn how to compromise and cooperate on tasks.

 A majority of their time is spent reading Just Right books.
 These books help them practice and develop skills, and offer the right challenge to extend their learning.
-Through partner reading and book groups, students are given time to engage in conversations about their books, deepen their engagement with the texts and develop their comprehension skills.
-Children carry their books home in their book folder each day.
-They are encouraged to read at home for 15 minutes each day in their Just Right books.
+Through partner reading and book groups students are given time to engage in conversations about their books, deepen their engagement with the texts and help them to develop comprehension skills.
+Children are encouraged to read at home for 15 minutes each day in their Just Right books.

 Word Study is a time for students to practice building English language skills.
 We use the Fountas-Pinnell program Phonics Lessons.
 Students learn word-solving strategies by studying letter sound relationships, spelling patterns, and word structure as well as word meaning and vocabulary building.
 A component of word study is spelling.
 During spelling students learn a range of strategies to help them learn how to spell words and learn how to study for a quiz.
-Word work helps students to increase their sight word list and serves as a bridge between best choice spelling and conventional spelling.
+Word work helps students to increase their sight word knowledge and serves as a bridge between best choice spelling and conventional spelling.

 Writer’s workshop is a time for students to think about the stories they have and to communicate with others through their writing and drawing.
-Each child has a journal in which they respond to writing or drawing prompts.
+Each child receives a journal in which they respond to writing or drawing prompts.
 Their journals are also a place to gather ideas for future writing.
-Children begin to learn the technical aspects of writing while also learning to express themselves in the written language, plan and craft writing pieces, explore different types of writing and to begin to edit and revise their writing.
-Because it is important for students to let their writing flow and get their words on paper, they are encouraged to use best choice spelling.
+Children begin to learn the technical aspects of writing while also learning to express themselves in the written language, plan and craft writing pieces, explore different types of writing and begin to edit and revise their writing.
+Because it is important for students to let their writing flow and get their words on paper, they are encouraged to use their best choice spelling.
 Teaching students a variety of strategies to spell unknown words empowers them to record their stories onto paper.
 Some units of study for this year are: Small Moment Stories, Poetry, and Non-fiction reports.
 Handwriting is taught using the Handwriting Without Tears curriculum, which uses a multi-sensory approach.

 The Investigations math curriculum offers students opportunities to have multiple experiences with mathematical concepts through games and other hands-on activities.
 The students construct their own understanding and have a true sense of ownership of mathematical strategies and ideas.
 Children are encouraged to use multiple strategies to solve problems and engage with peers to stretch their thinking.
 The mathematical strands of number sense, geometry, data, and measurement are woven through the year.

 Spanish is taught through movement, stories, games and songs, and is based on the TPR (Total Physical Response) system.
 Students practice basic greetings and phrases, learn to respond to common classroom instructions, and work together to act out short stories in Spanish.